ddev/ddev/docs/content/users/install/ddev-installation.md

     ### Locally-trusted certificate with mkcert

     Modern browsers require valid certificates, which mkcert can create.
-Firefox users [may get prompted](https://github.com/FiloSottile/mkcert/issues/50) for `Password or Pin for "NSS Certificate DB` which is the Firefox Master pin.
-Install mkcert, and then run this:
+[Install mkcert](https://github.com/FiloSottile/mkcert#installation), and then run this:

     ```bash
     # Initialize mkcert